alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

 Finding a monkey shape is relatively easy and matches the letter shape.
 I could not find the shape of the back of the neck, so it might be that the scholars were attempting to describe the location where the *Qof* sound comes from in the lower throat, paired with the shape of the letter.

-Qof-Resh (קֹר) sequential letters in the alphabet mean "Cold".
-When this region of the night sky is in the sunset it is the cold winter time of year.

 1Kings 10:22  (also 2Chronicls 9:21)